 2. But I’m in Yellow, Finda, MTA – They’ll see me right

-Yeah, right… It amazes me that these directories still exist today and that people actually pay top dollar to be listed in them!
-Most automotive and tradespeople I know put endless faith into their industry organisations and in Yellow to promote them in print and online.
+Yeah, right… It amazes me that these directories still exist today and that some actually pay top dollar to be listed in them!
+Most automotive and tradespeople I know also put endless faith into their industry organisations and in Yellow to promote them in print and online.
 The relationship has gone back many years and they’re afraid to change.
 Yet most can’t recall the last sales lead they received via these channels.
 Yellow salespeople especially like to push the fact that they will do it all, be it very poorly.

 All the data and surveys clearly tell us that very few leads will come via these old school sources be they print or their online versions.
 At best, all these third party directory sites combined, only cover 5-10% of the marketplace, (down from 20% last year).
 Customers seldom use them.
 Yellow manipulate traffic data to give the impression they still work.